adtapia/QuickQuiz/README.md

 ### 3. **Arooj Manzar**
 - Backend Development
 - Server Setup:
-- Developed an Express.js server (app.js) to handle API requests.
+- Developed an Express.js, server (app.js) to handle API requests.
 - Implement backend logic to:
 - the server to serve the HTML, CSS, and JavaScript files to the client.
+- signin and signup pages setup.
+- database setup.
+- In mongodb new user data is storing.